Water Heater Codes in Los Angeles County

 - Grease Pack Valves—Grease pack valves are a type of gas connection that’s no longer approved by Los Angeles County due to their known tendency to fail.

 Codes and safety regulations are subject to change frequently, and it’s important to make sure you stay up to date.
-Let the experts at Payless Water Heaters handle your replacement and don’t stress about safety or security again.
+Let the experts at Payless Water Heaters handle your replacement and don’t stress about water heater building codes, safety or security again.
 Call us at (888)-548-5632 today.